OTFlorian/PF-UK-Thesis-Word-Template/README.md

 ### Alternative Template

+There are several styles on the style pane:
 1. První odstavec (use this for the first paragraph)
 2. Další odstavce (use this for the next paragraphs)
 3. Nečíslovaný nadpis